marearth/GPUclustertools/README.md

 ## Usage
 For the first use,you should source ~/.bash_aliases in the current shell after installation.

 Generate pbs or slm format configuration file and relevant files with one line of code.
-You can check source codes for detailed information.
+You can check source code for detailed information.
 ```
 #Generate pbs configuration file and relevant files
 gpbs job_name type_of_used_gpus(e.g.,2B) invoked_script invoked_image